Rimobul/OpenImageEdge/README.md

-# Open Image Edge
+# Image Menu

 This simple Edge extensions allows to work efficiently with images.
 It adds a couple of popular context menu options.

 ## Implemented features

-* Open image in a new tab
+* Open image in new tab
 * Supported langueges: Czech, German, English, Hungarian, Polish, Slovak, Ukrainian

 ## TO DOs